manavsehgal/reactspeedcoding/manuscript/c06-define-component-internals.md

-# Define Component Internals
+# Define Component Internals (D)

 This chapter does a deep dive into best practices for defining your React component internals.
-We will add naming conventions to our best practice guidance, mostly following two sources.
+We will add naming conventions to our best practice guidance, mostly following three sources.

 - The official [Facebook React docs and tutorials][2]
 - [Airbnb React style guide][1]

-We will also add ES6 features and best practices which make your component design more readable, reusable, and robust.
+- We will also add ES6 features and best practices which make your component design more readable, reusable, and robust.

-In this chapter we will also expand on our React Speed UI framework by adding several new components.
+To maintain this chapter as an easy to follow *cheatsheet* format, we will only list minimal code snippets from samples discussed in other chapters.

 {pagebreak}

-## Naming files, folders, and modules
+## Naming files, folders, and modules (Df)

+This section outlines strategies for organizing and naming files, folders, and modules, within your React app.

 - Use ```.jsx``` extension for React components.
 - Entry point for app is ```/app/index.jsx``` file.